friends-of-forkcms/fork-cms-module-commerce/docs/installation.md

 # Installation

+Take a look at `deploy/prepare-fork-cms.sh` which executes these steps as part of the demo app.

 ## 1. Upload the module

 Install this module as usual, by copying the `Commerce` folder from the `Backend` and `Frontend` folders to your project.